mr-gulin/nextjs/theme/README.md

    ```
 2. Put your fonts files to `assets/fonts`
 3. Include fonts in `theme/fonts/_declarations.scss` using `@font-face`
-4. Put breakpoints values in `theme/media/_variables.scss` in `$breakpoints` array in **ascending** order.
-Remember the order and count of breakpoints, as we will use this later in typography.
+4. Put breakpoints values in `theme/media/_variables.scss` in `$breakpoints` map.
     ```scss
-    $breakpoints: (375, 760, 1440)
+    $breakpoints: (
+        375: (
+            null,
+            767,
+        ),
+        1024: (
+            768,
+            1440,
+        ),
+        1920: (
+            1441,
+            null
+        )
+    );
     ```
+   This map above means that we will scale up to 767 pixels wide window using 375 scale factor (`12px` from design will be `12 / 100vw * 375`).
+   From 768 and up to 1440 pixels wide window we will use scaleFactor 1024.
+   And from 1441 to infinity pixels wide window we will use scaleFactor 1920.
 5. Edit `$typography` map in `theme/fonts/_variables.scss`.
 Use the following as example:
     ```scss
     $typography: (